 Sub-project 2: Narratives and storytelling

-Quantum computing is challenging to understand to lay people.
-Thus, actors in the field face the challenge to communicate the meaning of quantum computing to external stakeholders and explain why it is important to pursue quantum computing.
-For instance, start-ups need to communicate to financers, why their particular business idea and technological approach is worthy of investment and how they are creating solutions with actual market potential.
-In this, actors rely on symbolic work and narratives to make quantum computing understandable and more approachable and to relate the new field to issues that the audience is familiar with.
-This sub-project explores how quantum computing is given sense through narratives in the field, and how such stories are distributed and how they spread among key groups.
-It traces how metaphors, visualizations, and stories are created to communicate a complex issue.
+Quantum computing is challenging to understand to lay people, or nearly anyone outside of the quntum scientific community.
+Thus, the key actors in this market face the challenge to communicate the meaning of quantum computing to external stakeholders and explain why it is important to pursue quantum computing.
+For instance, start-ups need to communicate to financers why their particular business idea and technological approach is worthy of investment and how they are creating solutions with actual market potential.
+In this, actors rely on symbolic work and narratives to make quantum computing understandable and more approachable and to relate quantum computing to issues with which the audience is familiar.
+This sub-project explores how quantum computing is given sense through narratives and storytelling, which are powerful means for disseminating compelling content.
+The project traces how metaphors, visualizations, and stories are created to communicate this complex technology.

 Sub-project 3: Expectations and temporality in market categories

-Nascent fields are in a “state of becoming” - with fluid material artefacts and boundaries, key actors entering and exiting the industry and lacking policies and standards that would define the market and its core products and services.
-At the same time, creating a durable category is important for emerging fields, as it can steer the entire field to a particular direction and urge legitimacy and recognition among actors with key resources.
-Thus, nascent fields often rely on grand expectations in category construction.
-These are expectations that are widely shared and commonly accepted; that is shared beliefs of an unrealized potential that commits actors to engaging and experimenting with a new technology.
-In this sub-project we study, how different actors construct expectations related to quantum computing and how expectations and other temporal constructs, such as articulated time-frames of scientific break-through and rhythms of innovation development, serve in constructing a market category.
+Emergent markets are in a “state of becoming” - characterized by fluid material artefacts and boundaries, actors entering and exiting the market space, and lacking policies and standards that would define the market and its core products and services.
+Moreover, there is often very little substantial developments in the present moment to justify major investments.
+Thus, nascent markets often rely on grand expectations in legitimating investments and participation.
+Expectations about the grand future of quantum computing are widely shared and commonly accepted.
+In this sub-project we study how different actors construct expectations related to quantum computing, and how expectations and other temporal constructs, such understandings of right timing, windows of opportunity, and rhythms of innovation development contribute to shaping this market space.